 Throughout Year 10, students are encouraged to work with as diverse a range of media as possible.
-There is a strong focus on developing drawing skills from direct observation and working on a variety of different surfaces.
+There is a strong focus on developing drawing skills from direct observation and working on a variety of different surfaces or 'grounds'.
 They will be experimenting with a range of different drawing, painting and printmaking techniques.
 They will also be given the option to work with ceramics, printing, painting, sculpture, collage, and mixed media alongside learning critical, contextual and analytical skills.
-In Year 11 they will be working more independently choosing their theme from a range of selected starting points.
+In Year 11 they will be working more independently choosing their own thematic and formal approaches to the artwork they will develop.

-The course is assessed through two components, Coursework and The Controlled Test, each of which is worth 50% of the total marks awarded.
+The course is assessed through two components: coursework and the controlled test.
+Each of which is worth 50% of the total marks awarded.

-Coursework

-Students will learn to work thematically and conceptually using a wide variety of materials and technical skills.
+Coursework: Students will learn to work thematically and conceptually using a wide variety of materials and technical skills.
+The themes are developed independently by each student through consultation with their teacher.